jMonkeyEngine-archive/website/content/features/_index.md

-jMonkeyEngine is a feature-rich engine capabale of creating both beautiful and complex games, single-player or networked, on a wide variety of platforms.
+jMonkeyEngine is a feature-rich engine capable of creating both beautiful and complex games, single-player or networked, on a wide variety of platforms.

 ---